 Mozilla Firefox was the ultimate browser before Google Chrome, but speed was one of the factors which defeated Firefox and became one of the favorites among internet consumers.

 Google Chrome loads the web a lot faster than other browsers present in the market.

-Question: What is Chrome extension or Web Apps?
+What is a Chrome extension or Web Apps?
 Where to download free extensions for Google Chrome?